There are many paid survey opportunities out there, but not all of them are worth your time.

 With more surveys available to you, the higher the income you will do from paid surveys.

-But the chance of getting banned by giving false information increases if you don’t remember each time your fake profile.
+But the chance of getting banned for giving false information increases if you don’t remember each time your fake profile.

 At any given time you will start to fail quality questions and your account will be flagged.